pickaxe-club/wither/README.md

 * Blurgh post
 * Make a heroku buildpack for mcrcon or replace with a ruby only library to avoid shell commands/vulns
 * Extract out of config.ru and into separate file
+* Figure out how to restart the chat every day at 12:00AM UTC, as Minecraft rotates the log file then

 ## License